Learn how to calculate the difference between two dates in Excel. Maybe you have tried…

 The keyboard shortcut for adding a basic borderline is CTRL + Shift + &.

-Start by selecting the cells you want to add a border.
+Start by selecting the cells you want to add a border to.
 Then press the CTRL button on your keyboard, followed by the Shift button and the symbol &.
 It will immediately create a thin black border around the selected cells in Excel.

 Use the Format Cells box in Excel